 In recent years, advances in technology have made it possible for amateur meteor observers with fairly modest equipment to achieve professional-quality results and it is in these areas that the AMS Ltd. will concentrate its main efforts.
 We hope to help coordinate amateur-professional activities among observers who are too widely scattered to permit the usual close working relationships found in local groups.

-We are interested mainly in visual, CCD camera, and radio observations of:
+We are interested mainly in visual and CCD camera of:

-Because of its endowment, the American Meteor Society Ltd. is now in a unique position to sponsor those activities which emphasize applications of modern technology to meteor astronomy and plan to distribute modest grants to qualified persons, with first priority to its affiliates, working in these areas.
+Because of its endowment, the American Meteor Society Ltd. is now in a unique position to sponsor those activities which emphasize applications of modern technology to meteor astronomy and recently awarded modest grants to qualified persons working in these areas.